to404/MessAuto/docs/README-EN.md

 # MessAuto

-MessAuto is a macOS app that **automatically extracts** and **pastes and enters** SMS verification codes.
+MessAuto is a macOS app that automatically extracts SMS verification codes to pasteboard.
 It is 100% developed with Rust and is suitable for any app.
 It is a free alternative to [2FHey](https://2fhey.com/).

 The following GIF shows the process of completing SMS verification and login within ten seconds with the support of MessAuto.
 After clicking the button, you only need to wait for about 5 seconds.